mendix/docs/content/en/docs/appstore/modules/business-events.md

 ## 2 Configuration

-To publish or consume business events, you must first download and import the [Mendix Business Events](https://marketplace.mendix.com/link/component/117555) module into your app.
+To publish or consume business events, download and import the [Mendix Business Events](https://marketplace.mendix.com/link/component/117555) module, then right-click on the **App Explorer** and import it into your app.

-{{< figure src="/attachments/appstore/modules/business-events/click-to-import-module.png" >}}

 ### 2.1 Configuring Local Deployments {#config-local-deployment}

-For testing on your development workstation, you can run the Event Broker on your machine using Docker.
+To test on your development workstation, run the Event Broker on your machine using Docker.
 The required configuration can be found in the [local setup for the event broker tool](https://github.com/mendix/event-broker-tools).

-For local deployment, you need to adjust the following settings in the **_USE_ME/Constants** folder of the module:
-{{< figure src="/attachments/appstore/modules/business-events/use-me-constants-folder.png" >}}

-These constants are best configured using the **App Settings** configuration.
-In the constants tab, you can set the required values.
+For local deployment, you need to set the **ChannelName** and **ServerUrl** constants.
+These constants are best configured by going to **App Settings** > **Configuration**.
+Click **New**, and in the **Constants** tab, you can set the required values.

-Only the **ChannelName** and **ServerUrl** have to be specified.
+Set the constants as follows:

 * **ChannelName**: `local`
 * **ServerUrl**:
      * On Windows: `localhost:9092`
      * Running Docker on MacOS and StudioPro on Windows via Parallels: `10.211.55.2:9094`
      * Running Docker on Linux and StudioPro on Windows via VirtualBox/KVM: `<IP ADDRESS>:9094`

-### 2.2 Changing Logging Interval (Optional)
+### 2.1 Changing Logging Interval (Optional)

 Optionally you can set **SummaryLogIntervalSeconds** to a different value.
 The default value 120, which means if events are consumed or produced, an overview of what was consumed or produced will be logged at `INFO` level every 120 seconds.
 When configured with 0 or a negative number, this additional logging will not take place at all.